Constipation affects about 20% of the population (1).

 - Chia seeds

-Apples are rich in fiber, which passes through your intestines undigested and promotes regular bowel movements (1).
-Apples also contain another soluble fiber called pectin, which has laxative effects.
-It reduces the colon transit time, treats constipation, and improves digestive health as well (2).
-Pulpy apple juice is one of the top foods that help you poop.
+Apples are rich in fiber, which passes through your intestines undigested and promotes regular bowel movements (2).
+Apples also contain a soluble fiber called pectin, which has laxative effects.
+Pectin reduces the colon transit time, assists in reducing constipation, and improves digestive health as well (3).

 Even apple cider vinegar is considered a good cure for constipation.
 Though there is no scientific research yet, certain sources claim that it acts as a laxative.